 How To Tell If Your West Palm Beach Home Has A Bed Bug Problem

-October 7, 2020
+October 07, 2020

-Because you can see bed bugs, knowing what they look like can be a useful way to identify them.
+Since you can see bed bugs, knowing what they look like can be a useful way to identify them.
 Here is what bed bugs look like:

 They are a red-brown color.

-- They are usually flat except after they've had a blood meal.
+They are usually flat except after they've had a blood meal.

-- They have small heads compared to their bodies.
+They have small heads compared to their bodies.

-- Their bodies have a ribbed look.
+Their bodies have a ribbed look.

 What You Should Know About Bed Bug Bites

 While you definitely can see bed bugs, there are other signs of an infestation you'll likely notice first.
 Once you suspect bed bugs, searching your bedroom with a bright flashlight will help you confirm if they truly are present in your home.
 One of the first and most obvious signs of bed bugs are the bites you may find on yourself of a member of your family.
-These bites can appear anywhere that you're skin is exposed while you're sleeping.
-The bites usually show up in rows or zig-zag patterns, and they can be itchy and red.
+These bites can appear anywhere that your skin is exposed while you're sleeping.
+Bed bug bites usually show up in rows or zig-zag patterns, and they can be itchy and red.
 While these bites can be quite uncomfortable, bed bugs fortunately aren't known to transmit diseases through their bites.

 However, the bites can cause secondary infections through scratching, and severe cases can lead to anemia.
 Bed bugs can also lead to trouble sleeping and insomnia.

-What Are Other Signs Of Bed Bugs?
+What Are Other Signs Of Bed Bugs in West Palm Beach?

 While it's likely you'll find bed bugs in your bedroom, they can also spread to other areas of your house, especially as the infestation grows.
 You may find them on furniture, curtains, and cloth items of all kinds.
 Knowing the signs that bed bugs leave behind can help you identify and remove them faster.

 Look for bloodstains on sheets and pillowcases.

 Watch out for small, rusty spots on mattresses, sheets, and even walls.

-- Be aware that a sudden musty odor is also a common sign of an infestation.
+Be aware that a sudden musty odor is also a common sign of an infestation.

 Look around your bed and baseboards to check for discarded bed bug skins.

 What You Should Do If You Have Bed Bugs in West Palm Beach